urbit/urbit.org-reloaded/content/grants/books.md

 A first version of this could probably just use the etherscan API, but it would be cleaner to pull from the chain directly.
 You could probably do much of this using `eth-watcher`.

 This application should be built as a Landscape application with its own frontend and Gall agents.
 Use of graph-store is not recommended.

+UI mockups will be made available to the worker, like the one shown above.

 ## Future Work